 However, underground pipes can be damaged by tree roots growing into them which may end up being a large and costly endeavor to fix.
 If your pipes are not clogged or backed up, but you still smell sewage especially when it rains, cracked pipes may be the cause.

-A licensed plumber can inspect the pipes with the use of a small camera on a long cable without having to do much digging, giving you a clear indication of where the trouble lies.
+A licensed plumber in Lafayette or beyond, can inspect the pipes with the use of a small camera on a long cable without having to do much digging, giving you a clear indication of where the trouble lies.
 Once you have located the damaged pipe, digging to it and getting it repaired or replaced will prevent the sewage smell from leaking into your home and yard.